 While applying to medical school and working in a lab at the Indiana University Medical Center at Indianapolis in 1989, I experienced a spiritually oriented revelation that included a breakthrough unified field theory in physics with medical and consciousness research ramifications.

 The following year in 1990, I constructed the technology envisioned in my dream in response to the passing of the young AIDS victim, Ryan White, with Elton John in attendance adjacent to my lab.
 I composed the song, "The Power of Light," placed the lyric on Ryan's grave and promised him that I would one day make an impact on the AIDS epidemic with the new medical technology that emerged from my vision and his inspiration.
 I then opted for the Ph.D. to prepare to spearhead the spiritual biophysics revolution.

 Moving to the culmination of my life dream, my photo page reveals the literal fulfillment that occurred.
 In 2002-3, I experienced two heart attacks, one induced by Vioxx and the other by surgical malpractice, inflicting congestive heart failure, which the doctors could not effectively treat.

 After three years of living on disability, I reconstructed my biophysics device and treated myself.
 To dramatize my recovery, my first swimming meet back was on the UC Santa Cruz Campus, driving past the reservoir on I-17 on the way to the meet.
 In my life dream, this rebirth was symbolized by flying in a state of joy propelled by water over the Santa Cruz Mountains.

 My medical technology is based on the biophysics properties of water.
-As symbolized by the studio equipment, I'm using my music to promote my story of revelation, fulfillment, near death, healing, enlightenment and empowerment.
-Watch for my TV documentary, "The Voice of Water - A Wounded Healer's Journey."
+As symbolized by the studio equipment, now I'm producing music and TV media to promote my story of revelation, fulfillment, near death, healing, enlightenment and empowerment, "The Voice of Water - A Wounded Healer's Journey."